 Applicants to the program must meet the following criteria:

-- Have a Bachelor’s degree in Physics, Engineering, or a related field with at least 3 courses (9 credit hours) of advanced 300-400 level Physics courses or equivalent.
+- Have a bachelor’s degree in physics, or a bachelor’s degree in a related field such as engineering and either a minor in physics or at least 3 courses (9 credit hours) of advanced 300-400 level or above physics courses or equivalent.
+Some level of advanced mathematics, such as calculus, is also strongly recommended.

-- Non-native English speakers must submit a TOEFL score of at least 90 or and IELTS rating of at least 6.5.
+- Non-native English speakers must submit a TOEFL score of at least 90 or and IELTS rating of at least 6.5 or a Duolingo score of at least 110.
+Note that while we accept Duolingo scores for admissions, some US VISA applications will not accept Duolingo scores and may require another mechanism such as TOEFL or IELTS.

 - Submit at least 3 letters of recommendation.